TuanLe53/ReactNative-NodeJs-Social-Media-Clone/README.md

 - Allows the user to post images/text
 - Allows users to add comment
 - Allows users to edit profile and update avatar
-- Like function
+- Like feature
-- Follow function
+- Follow feature
 - Real-time chat
 - Search user by username